 It Takes 7 Years to Digest Gum

 It’s true that the body can’t digest gum, but it will pass through your body undigested, just like anything else that can’t be digested.
 The only way that swallowing chewing gum can cause issues is when the gum adheres to other foreign objects.
 For example, if a child swallows gum along with several small objects, there’s a chance it could lead to an intestinal blockage.

 A Gluten-Free/Grain-Free Diet Is Best for Health

 This one can be dangerous because gluten IS harmful to people with Celiac disease, a wheat allergy, or gluten sensitivity.
 The truth is, grains aren’t inherently unhealthy.
 In fact, The Dietary Guidelines for Americans 2015-2020, recommend whole grains as part of a healthy diet, with at least half of the grains coming from whole grains.
 Gluten-free grains are not healthier than grains that include gluten.
 In fact, going gluten-free could lead to weight gain, since foods that normally contain gluten might add in fat, sugars, salt, and calories in order to compensate for the lack of gluten.

 If You Don’t Have a Bowel Movement at Least Once a Day, There’s a Problem

 The truth is that “normal” can range anywhere from 3 bowel movements per day to 3 bowel movements per week.
 That being said, you should take notice of what’s normal for you.
 For example, you may be used to going twice a day, but now it’s every other day or vice versa. you should contact a gastroenterologist to discuss if this is a cause for concern.

-If you have any questions about your digestive upset, don’t hesitate to contact Digestive Health Centers of Dallas today to schedule an appointment with a board-certified, fellowship-trained gastroenterologist!
+If you have any questions about your digestive distress, don’t hesitate to contact our physicians at the Digestive Health Centers of Dallas today to schedule an appointment with a board-certified, fellowship-trained gastroenterologist!